-Before being sucked into some not-so-good deals at a liquidation sale, BBB offers the following advice to consumers:
+Before being sucked into some not-so-good deals at a liquidation sale, the BBB offers the following advice to consumers:

 Confirm that a deal IS a deal.
-Not only will some liquidators actually mark up prices for going-out-of-business sales, a business’s competitors will sometimes drop their prices in order to compete with a liquidation sale, so BBB strongly advises consumers to beware of the hype and shop around.
+Not only will some liquidators actually mark up prices for going-out-of-business sales, a business’s competitors will sometimes drop their prices in order to compete with a liquidation sale, so the BBB strongly advises consumers to beware of the hype and shop around.

 Use a credit card.
-Credit cards include built-in consumer protections if the company does not deliver on promised goods and BBB recommends making purchases with a credit card instead of checks or cash.
+Credit cards include built-in consumer protections if the company does not deliver on promised goods and the BBB recommends making purchases with a credit card instead of checks or cash.